-Most pregnant women manage to eat and drink enough and they don't need anti-sickness medicines.
-However, an anti-sickness medicine may be advised if your symptoms are persistent and severe, or do not settle with the above measures.
+Most pregnant women manage to eat and drink enough, and can manage symptoms without anti-sickness medicines.
+However, an anti-sickness medicine may be advised if symptoms are persistent and severe, or do not settle with the above measures.

 What if these treatments do not work very well?

 Hospital care is needed to give fluids by a drip in a small number of women.
-Hospital care may be needed if you do not respond to medication or can't keep it down.
-You may need to be admitted to hospital if you become ill, lose weight or become lacking in fluid in the body (dehydrated).
+Hospital care may be needed for women who don't respond to initial tablet medicines, or can't keep them down.
+Women may need to be admitted to hospital if they become ill, lose weight or become significantly lacking in fluid in the body (dehydrated).

 Other causes of vomiting

-Remember, not all vomiting may be due to the pregnancy.
-You can still get other illnesses such as a urinary tract infection.
-You should see a doctor urgently if you develop any symptoms that you are worried about, particularly any of the following symptoms:
+Vomiting can be caused by other problems, and is not always due to pregnancy.
+Pregnant women can still get other illnesses, such as a urinary tract infection.
+Contact a doctor urgently if you develop any symptoms that you are worried about, particularly any of the following symptoms:

 - Very dark urine or not passing any urine for more than eight hours.